Skyscraper: Steel frame

 By 1895, steel had replaced cast iron as skyscrapers' structural material.
 Its malleability allowed it to be formed into a variety of shapes, and it could be riveted, ensuring strong connections.
 The simplicity of a steel frame eliminated the inefficient part of a shear wall, the central portion, and consolidated support members in a much stronger fashion by allowing both horizontal and vertical supports throughout.
 Among steel's drawbacks is that as more material must be supported as height increases, the distance between supporting members must decrease, which in turn increases the amount of material that must be supported.
-This becomes inefficient and uneconomic for buildings above 40 storeys tall as usable floor spaces are reduced for supporting column and due to more usage of steel.
+This becomes inefficient and uneconomic for buildings above 40 stories tall as usable floor spaces are reduced for supporting column and due to more usage of steel.

 Tube structural systems

 A new structural system of framed tubes was developed by Fazlur Rahman Khan in 1963.
 The framed tube structure is defined as "a three dimensional space structure composed of three, four, or possibly more frames, braced frames, or shear walls, joined at or near their edges to form a vertical tube-like structural system capable of resisting lateral forces in any direction by cantilevering from the foundation".
 Closely spaced interconnected exterior columns form the tube.
 Horizontal loads (primarily wind) are supported by the structure as a whole.
 Framed tubes allow fewer interior columns, and so create more usable floor space, and about half the exterior surface is available for windows.
 Where larger openings like garage doors are required, the tube frame must be interrupted, with transfer girders used to maintain structural integrity.
 Tube structures cut down costs, at the same time allowing buildings to reach greater heights.
 Concrete tube-frame construction was first used in the DeWitt-Chestnut Apartment Building, completed in Chicago in 1963, and soon after in the John Hancock Center and World Trade Center.

 The tubular systems are fundamental to tall building design.
-Most buildings over 40-storeys constructed since the 1960s now use a tube design derived from Khan's structural engineering principles, examples including the construction of the World Trade Center, Aon Center, Petronas Towers, Jin Mao Building, and most other supertall skyscrapers since the 1960s.
-The strong influence of tube structure design is also evident in the construction of the current tallest skyscraper, the Burj Khalifa.
+Most buildings over 40 stories constructed since the 1960s now use a tube design derived from Khan's structural engineering principles, examples including the construction of the World Trade Center, Aon Center, Petronas Towers, Jin Mao Building, and most other supertall skyscrapers since the 1960s.
+The strong influence of tube structure design is also evident in the construction of the current tallest skyscraper, the Burj Khalifa, which uses a Buttressed core.